0davidog/CI_PP1_FlatByTheCemetery/README.md

 The font choice for the site is the serif font Palatino as this resembles the text of a paperback novel and fits within the sites themes of horror-fiction.

 ### Navigation Bar

   - The navigation bar sits below the sites h1 title in the header and displays in text the links for 'Home, Gallery, About and Contact'.
 Active and highlighted (hovered over) links will be displayed in red with the hovered-over links underlined while standard links are the sites default white with no extra adornment.
   - The order of the links reflect the visual nature of the site, users are encouraged to explore further after their encounter with the 'Home' page and presumably intend to check out more of the work directly at the 'Gallery'.
 Then if interested in the work the 'About' page offers a place they can visit next to learn a little more about the artist.
 Finally in the interest of further interaction the user can submit a message to the artist directly using the 'Contact' page.
+  - The h1 title at the top of the page also acts as a link to the home page as I feel from a user perspective I expect website titles and headers to act in this way, always providing a clear return to the beginning if sense of navigation is lost.

 ![Screenshot 2023-07-16 at 11-52-54 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/fb7ec8ff-41f2-41e3-9f5b-0102f624211c)

 ### Footer

-  - The footer sits at the bottom of every page in a fixed position and provides social media links for ease of access as this is often a user preferred mode of following work and communicating with individual creatives or small businesses.
-The social links chosen were Instagram and YouTube and were illustrated using icons from font-awesome.
+  - The footer sits at the bottom of every page in a fixed position and provides social media links for ease of access as this is often a user preferred mode of following work and communicating with individual creatives or small businesses and from a site-owner perspective this should drive engagement with social media accounts.
+  - The social links chosen were Instagram and YouTube and were illustrated using icons from font-awesome.
 These social links are aligned center.
 At the wireframe stage the social icons were intended to be fixed to the right but this proved to be visually less appealing.
   - Underneath the social links is displayed a copyright reminder as users will be viewing images of an artists work.
 This is simply to discourage unorthorised use of the images.
 This is aligned center also for the same reasons as the social links.

 ![Screenshot 2023-07-16 at 12-35-39 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/d6595b23-b71a-473f-bc5a-8bd7679b91e0)

 ### Gallery Section

-  - Gallery section consists of a main menu page in which visitors can select from an option of 4 gallery collections, each on their own page.
+  - Gallery section consists of a main menu page in which users can select from an option of 4 gallery collections, each on their own page.
-  - For extra ease of navigation users are given a second navigation bar under the initial nav-bar that provides text links to the main gallery page and the four collection pages.
+  - For extra ease of navigation users are given a second navigation bar under the initial nav-bar that provides text links to the main gallery page and the four collection pages [(This was later removed for smaller device screens)](#bugs).
   - The links are illustrated using specially made thumbnail images that give a glimse of the artwork that will be inside each collection.
 Plain text giving the links a title such as 'Collection 01' sits on top of the thumbnails.
+  - This combination of both thumbnail images with text overlaid is to remove any ambiguity from a user perspective on where links will lead.

 ![Screenshot 2023-07-16 at 12-59-06 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/25c3ed43-f50c-4743-ac54-376699a61bb5)